revaturelabs/interviewquestions/Bigdata.md

 <blockquote>

 - It depends on how we use "Hadoop".
-For some purpose we use the Hadoop whole ecosystem (HDFS, Hive, MapReduce, etc), in which case Spark is designed to fit well within the ecosystem (reading from any input source that MapReduce supports through the InputFormat interface, being compatible with Hive and YARN, etc).
-Others refer to Hadoop MapReduce in particular, in which case I think it's very likely that non-MapReduce engines will take over in a lot of domains, and in many cases they already have.
+We can use the Hadoop whole ecosystem (HDFS, Hive, MapReduce, etc), in this case Spark is designed to fit well within the ecosystem.Otherwise we can refer to Hadoop MapReduce , in which , I think it's very likely that non-MapReduce engines will take over in a lot of domains, and in many cases they already have.

-- Another point of view, perhaps the most interesting thing about Spark is that it shows that a lot of workloads can be captured efficiently by the same, simple generalization of the MapReduce model.
-Spark can achieve (and sometimes beat) state-of-the-art performance in not only simple ETL, but also machine learning, graph processing, streaming, and relational queries.
-Importantly, this means that applications can combine these workloads more efficiently.
-For example, once you ETL data in, you can easily compute a report or run a training algorithm on the same in-memory data.
-Furthermore, you get the same programming interface to combine these jobs in, and only one system to manage and install.

-- In any case, it is a first-order goal of the system to stay compatible with the wider Hadoop ecosystem, and just give people better ways to compute on the same data.
-The Hadoop ecosystem is also moving quickly towards supporting alternative programming models, through efforts like YARN.

 </details>